-The debate of should you buy or rent a house comes up often.
+The debate of should you buy or rent your home comes up often.

-You’ve probably heard “experts” say owning a home over the long term gives the opportunity for significant earnings from appreciation.
-I will make the counter-argument that buying a house for appreciation is a bad idea.
+You’ve probably heard “experts” say owning a home gives the opportunity for significant earnings from appreciation.
+I make the counter-argument that buying a house just for appreciation is a losing strategy.

 You’ve undoubtedly heard that renting is throwing money away, and buying a house is a way of building equity.